Install or upgrade products in an existing Orion deployment

 Under System Check Confirmations, click Choose how to proceed.
 If you have backed up your database, select Confirm and then click Confirm.

-On the System Check page, review the information under System Check Results.
+On the Install Report page, review the information under System Check Results.

 The installer runs a series of checks per product to verify that your server meets system requirements and recommendations.
 If your environment does not meet specifications, the installer displays one or more messages: